-If you love drinking tea and gardening, why not grow your own speciality teas?
+If you love drinking tea and gardening, why not grow your own specialty teas?
 This list shows a variety of plants you grow for their leaves, flowers, fruits, seeds, and roots to produce delicious, homemade teas.

-Tea from Plant Leaves
+Tea From Plant Leaves

 Camellia sinensis, or tea plant is the most popular plant used for tea-making on earth.
 Commercial growers use it to produce white, green, oolong, and black teas, using various parts of the plant at different stages of growth, combined with different processing methods, to come up with these various types of tea.

 Green tea, for example, comes from the young, top leaves and buds in spring.

 There are two main varieties which require warmer growing zones:

 - Camellia sinensis var. sinesis originates from China and is hardy in USDA Zones 7-9, sun to part-shade.